organix/uFork/docs/ufork.md

 will end with a "commit" or "abort" instruction, at which time transactional effects will either be applied or discarded.
-Since these instructions have no "next instruction" field, there is nothing to put on the continuation queue and the stream ends (the "thread" dies).
+Since these instructions have no "next instruction" field, there is nothing to put back on the continuation queue and the stream ends (the "thread" dies).

 The blog post